-Winter fun at VMF, weather permitting.
+Winter fun at Veterans’ Memorial Field, weather permitting.
 Sled downhill.
 Ample parking area with footpath to top of the hill.
 No supervision is provided.
 Parents must assume responsibility for the safety and behavior of their children.

-Concerts in the Park, every Monday in July and August, VMF, 7 p.m.
+Concerts in the Park, Mondays, July 15 through August 19, Veterans’ Memorial Field, 7 p.m.
 Free, rain/shine unless pounding deluge or dangerous lightning.
 Under cover.
-Bring a chair or blanket and consider layered clothing for unpredictable evening temperatures.
+Bring a chair or blanket (or use our benches) and consider layered clothing for unpredictable evening temperatures.
 Nonprofit concession stand on site.
 Enjoy the concert and browse through information about local events and businesses.
 Held by the town of Thurman using Warren County occupancy taxes.
 518-623-9649.
 Scroll down for complete list of performances.
+VMF is handicapped-accessible.

 The Blind Owl Band – Come See Them!

 July 22 @ 7:00 pm - 9:00 pmFree

 On July 22nd, The Blind Owl makes its first appearance at Thurman’s Monday Night Concerts at Veterans’ Memorial Fields, in Athol.
 We introduce them in their own words, as found in their website’s band biography:

 “Although we look like a bluegrass band we are not.
 We are a musical representation of what sounds float around in our heads.
 We use the instruments of our ancestors, but play music of our time, influenced by all that has happened in the musical world over the past 26 years.
 We achieve a unique personal sound through a raw instrumentation.
 In a time of perfection and an expansion of the realm through digital processors, we hope to inspire use of wood and metal.
 To take a basic approach and expanded it to a sound all its own.